 Positive attitudes toward physical education; an understanding of the spirit of competition; self-determination and the spirit of co-operation with others.
 Grade 6 or above at GCSE PE is required.
-If GCSE PE was not available at the applicant's school, a strong knowledge of human biology is an advantage, whilst evidence of high-level performance in your chosen sport is desirable.
+If GCSE PE was not available, a strong knowledge of human biology is an advantage, whilst evidence of high-level performance in your chosen sport is desirable.

 A-level candidates are assessed in ONE sport.
 The student should therefore be committed to improving their performance in this sport to as high a standard as possible.
 As such, the A-level course is not for 'social' sportsmen/women.
 Commitment to training and competing both inside and out of school is mandatory.
 The availability to attend school practices is compulsory.
 Students must be able to demonstrate (via video and other relevant evidence) ongoing competitive performance in their sport.
+It is our expectation that the candidate will already be undertaking regular practice and competition and not 'starting' to play a sport or rejoin a team.